Buleleng Regency: Ethnicities

+The following is the population of Buleleng Regency based on ethnicity in 2010:

+Religion

 Airports

 Lt.Col.
 Wisnu Airfield is located in the Sumberkima village.

-Research of a new airport was completed in 2017, due to the congestion of Ngurah Rai International Airport.
+Research on a new airport was completed in 2017, due to the congestion of Ngurah Rai International Airport.
 The new two-runway airport will be built in the east part of Buleleng Regency and will be connected by railway to the existing airport.

 Kubutambahan, 15 kilometers east of Singaraja, was decided to be the new airport site over two other candidates, Sangsit and Gerokgak, after taking into account geographical conditions, wind speed, wind direction, and other factors.

 Pearl producers

-Many big pearl producers have developed 130.9 hectares in Gerokgak village as an area for pearl breeding and world-class pearl productions.
+Many big pearl producers have developed 130.9 hectares in Gerokgak village as an area for pearl breeding and world-class pearl production.
 It will enlarge to 250 hectares swath of water stretching from Gerokgak to Kubutambahan.

+Education

+Buleleng is famous for its nickname: "the City of Education."
+At the beginning of the 1980s, the Faculty of Teacher Training (FKG) was established which is one of the faculties of Udayana University.
+In 1985, it changed to STKIP Singaraja and separated from Udayana University.
+This caused the dim development of Singaraja as a city of education.
+After a long journey, STKIP changed to IKIP Singaraja and until now it is known as Ganesha University of Education which is in Singaraja City.

+Tourism

+Tourism is the main economic support for Buleleng Regency.

+Some of the tourist attractions in Buleleng Regency include: